CoolDude937/assembly-game/README.md

    - Base address for display: 0x10008000($gp)
    - ![image](https://github.com/CoolDude937/assembly-game/assets/88058599/72f8c156-089c-4253-a125-7451cbc5e98a)
 5) make sure you click "connect to MIPS" in both the keyboard simulator and bitmap display, the button in the bottom left of both
-6) click the "assemble" button at the top of MARS, the one that looks like a wrench and screwdriver crossing
+6) click the "assemble" button at the top of the MARS UI, the one that looks like a wrench and screwdriver crossing
 7) click the green play button
 8) use controls WASD, make sure YOU ARE CLICKED INTO THE KEYBOARD AND DISPLAY MMIO SIMULATOR to use WASD
 9) dodge the laser(s) until you dodge 3 of them